Ravish1994/Geoid-Modelling/README.md

-# Data Analysis Using MATLab
+# Data Analysis Using MatLab
 Visualizing large Datasets and uses it for Geoid Modelling